Ramon Airport: Facilities

 The airport is located 18 km north of Eilat.
 Aside from Highway 90, it may also someday be reachable from the center of the country and Eilat via a proposed high-speed rail line and a light rail line that will connect it to the city.
 A bus terminal and a park and ride facility was built next to the airport at a cost ₪400 million.
 The bus terminal will replace the Eilat Central Bus Station.
 When the airport opened in 2019, the new bus station was not completed, and shuttle services are available for passengers to connect from the airport to the city of Eilat.
 All in all, the airport will be able to handle 2 million passengers a year.

 The airport features a 3600 m runway and has eight remote-parking stands for large aircraft and nine for turboprop airplanes.
 The land area of the airport covers 5500 dunam, and the main terminal building is 45000 m2.
 It has the world's tallest anti-missile fence 26 m tall and 4.5 km long.

+The runway is unusually long for an airport aimed to handle only two million passengers per year, which is in part due to the easily available real estate in the desert surrounding the site and also allows it to serve as a diversion airport for all types of aircraft originally scheduled to fly into Ben Gurion Airport.
+This avoids the numerous issues that would occur if a flight originally scheduled to fly into TLV were re-routed outside of Israel.